 Several weeks ago I wrote a post about how I put together a Mommy and Me Music Class (Music with my Munchkins).
 It mainly focused on songs for my toddler, but I have been meaning to update with a post about how to incorporate to music with infants (in case your new around here, I have an 18 month old and a 6 month old.
 See my sidebar for pictures of these cuties).

 One way I like to incorporate music in our day is to play with instruments.
 I have always loved instruments and always loved looking Here for reviews on musical instruments.
 Hunter loves having the piano set in front of him as he army crawls/wiggles/rolls to hit the keys!
 At this stage in his development he is learning he has an influence on his environment (he is no longer passively observing his surroundings, but seeks to influence aspects of it with the controlled actions of his body).
 Rattles and drums could be great musical instruments for this stage of development.
 Someday in the future, hopefully, I get to invest in custom drum wraps or similar personalized ones for him.
+Or maybe a piano.
+We never know what our babies will find interesting.
+I have heard that piano lessons are great for brain development and growing creativity.
+So, inculcating music instrument lessons might be good for them.
+What if you have a child prodigy!
+Anyway, try finding ways to develop their sensory organs.
 For now, I love looking for unique ones made from different materials (wooden maracas, vintage metal rattles, or even plastic eggs) to incorporate different sensory learning opportunities.
 Although they tend to fall out of Hunter’s hands and produce frustration, that frustration encourages side to side mobility while he works on retrieving them.
 What are your favorite instruments to introduce to infants?
 If you’re wanting to start introducing more complex instruments as they age, but you’re not wanting to spend a lot of money on purchasing their own, especially when they might not even take to it, you might think of looking into instrument rentals such as this company that offers viola rental as well as other stringed instruments.

 Besides instruments, I also sing simple songs so Hunter has a chance to hear the rhythmic flow of language and begin to learn that words have meaning (as he will observe with action songs).
 Most of these songs are simple rhymes without having to fuss with CD’s or ipods.